reimagined/resolve/docs/debugging.md

 ...
 ```

-Use the `DEBUG` and `DEBUG-LEVEL` environment variables to enable debug messages:
+Use the `DEBUG` and `DEBUG_LEVEL` environment variables to enable debug messages:

 ```
-DEBUG=myapp:api-handlers DEBUG-LEVEL=verbose yarn dev
+DEBUG=myapp:api-handlers DEBUG_LEVEL=verbose yarn dev
 ```